On This Page

 You can customize your Okta organization by replacing the Okta domain name with your own domain name.
-This allows you to create a seamless and white-labeled experience for your users so that all URLs look like your application.
+This allows you to create a seamless branded experience for your users so that all URLs look like your application.

 Okta organizations host pages on subdomains such as